jobrienski/gemara/README.md

 ## Why the name?

 Gemara is derived from Aramaic, and rooted in the semetic word "gamar" - "to finish" or "complete."
-There is definitely a thread in the Talmud that God made man to be co-creators with Him, to complete creation here on earth.
+There is definitely a thread in the Talmud that _God_ made man to be co-creators with _Him_, to complete creation here on earth.
 Of course this work is never done.

 The Gemara engine is an effort to complete the Internet as a repository of human knowledge and perspectives, and to make finding knowledge and knowledge about knowledge easier.